 The joys of boating are obvious, but some of the risks are not so apparent.
 Boating can be very dangerous and that is why we should all take the time to attend one of these important boating safety courses.
 Doing so could prevent injury and even death.

-If you or a loved one has suffered an injury due to the negligence or fault of another person, call Gruber Law Offices, LLC today for your free consultation.
+If you or a loved one has suffered an injury due to the negligence or fault of another person in a boating accident, call Gruber Law Offices, LLC today for your free consultation.
 There is no fee unless we win and we can meet you at a place that is convenient for you such as your place of work, hospital, home, or our conveniently located downtown Milwaukee office.